cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 The following parameters are specified:

 - p, q, n, e, d: RSA private and public key parameters, each encoded as a hexadecimal string.
 - msg: Messsage being signed, encoded as a hexadecimal string.
-Its hash is computed using the hash function identified by the 'hash' test vector parameter.
+The hash is computed using SHA-384.
 - salt: Randomly-generated salt used when computing the signature.
+The length (sLen) is either 48 or 0 bytes.
 - inv: The message blinding inverse, encoded as a hexadecimal string.
 - encoded\_msg: EMSA-PSS encoded message.
+The mask generation function is MGF1 with SHA-384.
 - blinded\_msg, blind\_sig: The protocol values exchanged during the computation, encoded as hexadecimal strings.
-- sig: The message signature.
+- sig: The output message signature.

 Test vector for probabilistic signatures (sLen=48):